-- Member colleges should adhere to all state and local regulations and guidelines regarding food service for concessions and hospitality rooms. - Championship host should follow all safety protocol recommendations provided to NJCAA member colleges for regular-season competition. - Request a social distancing plan from the host prior to the start of the event, including fan ingress, fan egress, fan seating. - Required temperature checks for student-athletes, coaches, and game personnel prior to each entry into the venue. - Encourage social distancing and directional signage in venue.
+- Member colleges should adhere to all state and local regulations and guidelines regarding food service for concessions and hospitality rooms. - Championship host should follow all safety protocol recommendations provided to NJCAA member colleges for regular-season competition. - Coaches or the Athletic Director should request a social distancing plan from the host prior to the start of the event, including fan ingress, fan egress, fan seating. - Temperature checks are required for student-athletes, coaches, and game personnel prior to each entry into the venue. - Host should encourage social distancing and directional signage in venue.